Webex Tech Interview Guide 2026: What the Platform Sees, What It Doesn't, and How Candidates Set Up

 Webex sees what the OS hands it.
 If the OS marks a specific window as excluded from capture, Webex doesn't see that window.
 This is the same primitive operating systems use for password manager popups (1Password, Bitwarden), system-level biometric prompts, and secure-input fields, all of which return blank when captured by another application.

-For a candidate running a desktop AI overlay marked with the same OS-level capture exclusion, the result is identical.
+OS-level capture exclusion is an operating-system flag that marks a specific window so it never enters any other app's screen-capture stream, the same primitive that blanks password-manager popups during a share.
+For a candidate running a desktop AI overlay marked with that exclusion, the result is identical.
 The candidate's monitor renders the overlay normally.
 Webex's screen-share pipeline receives a stream that does not include the overlay.
 The interviewer sees only what was on the candidate's screen underneath the overlay window: typically the IDE, the browser, or whatever Webex itself was rendering.

 The OS boundary is the durable architectural feature.
 It existed before AI overlays became a category; it will exist after.
-Any meeting platform built on standard OS capture APIs (Webex, Zoom, Teams, Meet, Discord, anything else) sits on the same side of it.
+Any meeting platform built on standard OS capture APIs sits on the same side of it, which is why our Microsoft Teams interview guide and the full list of online interview assessment platforms describe the same capture rules under a different UI.

 How the screenshot trigger pairs with a Webex interview